Newuniversal

-newuniversal is a comic book series by writer, Warren Ellis; artist, Salvador Larroca, and colorist, Jason Keith.
-The book series was published by Marvel Comics.
-The series is a re-imagining of Marvel's New Universe concepts, launched to coincide with the 20th anniversary of the New Universe's creation in 1986.
+newuniversal is a comic book series by writer Warren Ellis, artist Salvador Larroca, and colorist Jason Keith that was published by Marvel Comics.
+A re-imagining of Marvel's New Universe concepts, the series was launched in 2006 in order to coincide with the twentieth anniversary of the New Universe's creation in 1986.

 As with the original New Universe, newuniversal is set in a world where several people suddenly develop superhuman abilities.
-However, where the New Universe began with the 'real' world as its starting point, the world of newuniversal is already markedly different.
+However, where the New Universe began with the "real" world as its starting point, the world of newuniversal was already markedly different.